alindeman/upgradingtorails4/text/02_upgrading.markdown

 ### <a id="upgrading-rails-itself"></a>Upgrading Rails Itself

-Rails 4 has not been yet been packaged and released; the best way to upgrade an existing application is to tell Bundler to use the `master` branch of the Rails git repository.
+Rails 4 has not been yet been packaged and released, so the best way to upgrade an existing application is to tell Bundler to use the `master` branch of the Rails git repository.

 Open `Gemfile` in a text editor and change the line that starts with `gem 'rails'` to: